mariellemiziara/mariellemiziara/README.md

 # Marielle Miziara
 ## 🚀About Me
-Improving my skills in order to be a Data Engineer.
-Former Translator and Portuguese and English teacher.
+I am transitioning from a career as a Translator and Language Educator to becoming a Data Analyst and Data Engineer.
+With a strong foundation in languages and a passion for problem-solving, I am continuously expanding my skill set in data analysis and engineering.

-🧠 I'm learning Python and SQL.
+🧠 Currently mastering Python and SQL

-⚡️ Post Graduated in Translation.
+⚡️ Postgraduate degree in Translation

-⚡️ BA in Languages (Portuguese and English).
+⚡️ Bachelor's in Languages (Portuguese and English)
+⚡️ Completed a 480-hour Data Analyst Bootcamp
+🎓 Pursuing a Bachelor's in Accounting as a second degree 🎓 Enrolled in an MBA in Data Engineering

 ## Connect with me